menu

 Bryant is a very small town located in the state of Alabama.
 With a population of 2,953 people and just one neighborhood, Bryant is the 177th largest community in Alabama.

-When you are in Bryant, you'll notice that it is more blue-collar than most other communities in America.
-54.00% of Bryant’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bryant is a blue-collar town, with 54.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bryant is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bryant who work in office and administrative support (18.53%), management occupations (9.31%), and maintenance occupations (4.61%).

 One downside of living in Bryant, however, is that residents on average have to contend with a long commute, spending on average 33.87 minutes every day commuting to work.

-Bryant is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bryant does not have a public transit system used by locals to get to and from work.

 The per capita income in Bryant in 2022 was $20,276, which is low income relative to Alabama and the nation.
 This equates to an annual income of $81,104 for a family of four.
 However, Bryant contains both very wealthy and poor people as well.